 How Pollution Is Measured

-The most common measurement for urban air pollution is the Air Quality Index (AQI).
-It tracks pollutants such as:
+The most common measurement people see is the Air Quality Index, or AQI.
+That score is based on pollutants such as:

 • PM2.5 — tiny particles that are especially dangerous